 Rovers on Mars have collected evidence of water and some of the chemical building blocks of life.
 Scientists think it might be possible that life existed on Mars a long time ago.
 If there were living things, they were probably teeny tiny little organisms—something like bacteria here on Earth.
 But, did life actually ever get started on Mars?

 The Mars 2020 mission hopes to answer that question.
 The mission will send a rover very similar to Curiosity to explore the rocks, dirt, and air on Mars.
-Like Curiosity, the Mars 2020 rover is the size of a small SUV.
+Like Curiosity, the Perseverance rover is the size of a small SUV.
 The new rover has a different goal and different instruments.
 It will look directly for signs of past life on Mars.

 The new rover will also experiment with a natural resource that would be helpful in planning a human mission to Mars.